jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - the debugging experience is unique.
  - seamless integration with Azure, GitHub, Azure DevOps, etc (Git integration could be better though)

+Visual Studio Code developing and debuging experience remains limited compared to Visual Studio (when it comes to .NET developement).
+This said, it is growing in popularity because it addresses other needs and it is cross-platform (also free).

 ## Learning curve